 On January 18, 2019, the Company entered into a \$2.0 billion 364-day revolving credit agreement (as extended, the "January 2019 364-Day Revolving Credit Agreement") with the lenders from time to time party thereto.
-The January 2019 364-Day Revolving Credit Agreement is a senior unsecured 364-day revolving credit facility, with a facility termination date of the earlier of (a) 364 days following January 31, 2019, the date of the effectiveness of the commitments pursuant to the January 364-Day Revolving Credit Agreement, subject to extension thereof pursuant to the January 2019 364-Day Revolving Credit Agreement, and (b) the date of termination in whole of the aggregate amount of the commitments pursuant to the January 2019 364-Day Revolving Credit Agreement.
+The January 2019 364-Day Revolving Credit Agreement is a senior unsecured 364-day revolving credit facility, with a facility termination date of the earlier of (a) 364 days following January 31, 2019, the date of the effectiveness of the commitments pursuant to the January 364-Day Revolving Credit Agreement, and (b) the date of termination in whole of the aggregate amount of the commitments pursuant to the January 2019 364-Day Revolving Credit Agreement.
 On December 18, 2019, the Company entered into an Extension Agreement (the "Extension Agreement") relating to the January 2019 364-Day Revolving Credit Agreement with the lenders party thereto and Mizuho, as administrative agent.
 The Extension Agreement extends the Maturity Date (as defined in the Credit Agreement) for an additional period of 364 days to January 28, 2021.
-Such extension shall become effective on January 30, 2020, subject to the Company satisfying certain customary conditions set forth in the Extension Agreement.
-As of November 30, 2019, there were \$1.1 billion of borrowings outstanding under the January 364-Day Revolving Credit Agreement.
+Such extension became effective on January 30, 2020.
+As of February 29, 2020, there were \$0.6 billion of borrowings outstanding under the January 364-Day Revolving Credit Agreement.